 How to Make Amish Chicken and Noodles

-Grab your Dutch oven and a few simple ingredients for this cozy Amish noodle dish.
+Grab your Dutch oven and a few simple ingredients for this cozy Amish chicken and noodles dish.

 When you hear “chicken and noodles,” you’re probably picturing a steaming pot of brothy chicken noodle soup.
-Amish chicken and noodles, however, is more akin to a stovetop noodle casserole than a soup.
+However, Amish chicken and noodles are more akin to a stovetop noodle casserole than a chicken noodle soup.
 In fact, you’re likely to find it served atop a mound of mashed potatoes.

 Wondering what exactly makes it Amish?
 The name is a nod to its simple ingredients and cooking method.
-Whether you’re making holiday recipes or from-scratch baked goods, Amish cooking doesn’t call for any electronic kitchen contraptions and normally uses very easy-to-find ingredients.
+Whether you’re making holiday recipes or baked goods from scratch, Amish cooking doesn’t call for any electronic kitchen contraptions and normally uses very easy-to-find ingredients.

 Amish Chicken and Noodles Recipe

 - 1 broiler/fryer chicken (3 to 4 pounds)

 - 2 tablespoons chicken bouillon granules